mschubert/pepitope/README.md

 </details>

-### Performing quality control on construct library sequencing ([vignette 🔗](https://mschubert.github.io/pepitope/articles/qc.html))
+### Performing quality control on construct library sequencing

 In each step of generating the target cells expressing the reference and mutated versions of each peptide, we want to make sure our library is well-represented.
 For this, we will check if all constructs that should be in there are, and whether they are present in a similar enough amount.
+The steps are:

 * Check the quality of the construct libraries
 * Check the quality of the transduced target cells
 * Check the quality of the co-culture screens

+More information can be found in the [*QC* vignette 🔗](https://mschubert.github.io/pepitope/articles/qc.html)

 <details><summary><b>Code example</b></summary>